In Stock

 Wholesale Sales Only

-Red currant (Ribes rubrum) is bright, beautiful, and bursting with flavour — a must-have for any fruit-loving gardener.
-This compact, self-fertile shrub produces brilliant clusters of juicy, ruby-red berries with a lively, sweet-tart flavour — perfect for jams, sauces, desserts, and summer drinks.
-Naturally high in vitamin C, antioxidants, and iron, red currants are a delicious way to support overall wellbeing, with their rich pigmentation also linked to heart and immune health.
-Fruit typically forms on branches that are around two years old, and with a little seasonal care, plants can produce generous harvests for many years.
-Thriving in cool, temperate, and arid climates with well-drained soil, red currants offer both ornamental beauty and reliable productivity — a vibrant and rewarding addition to any garden.
+Red Currant (Ribes rubrum) is a dazzling addition to any fruit lover’s garden, bright, beautiful, and bursting with irresistible flavour.
+This compact, self-fertile shrub delivers abundant clusters of glistening, ruby-red berries with a lively, sweet-tart taste, perfect for transforming into homemade jams, sauces, desserts, or refreshing summer drinks.
+Packed with vitamin C, antioxidants, and iron, red currants aren’t just delicious; they’re a wholesome way to support overall wellbeing, with their rich colour signalling benefits for heart and immune health.
+Fruit forms most reliably on canes aged two to three years, rewarding gardeners with generous harvests for many seasons.
+Adaptable and hardy, red currants thrive in cool, temperate, and arid climates, offering both ornamental charm and dependable productivity, making them an essential choice for productive gardens and edible landscapes alike.

 SKU: TCREDCUR001 Category: Tags: ,